kkujala/distroless-from-scratch/README.md

 The following base container image types are available.

+- `builder` is an image that has all the tools and scripts needed to build the containerfiles.
+It is meant for building only and not for production use.

 - `static` is based on `scratch`, and has
   - basic files for the OS
   - CA certificates